-The Office of Adjutant General, Emergency Management Division is directed to use \$500,000 of existing fund balances to provide grants to non-profit entities, not to exceed \$50,000 each, for materials to renovate homes affected by the 2015 flood disaster.
-Non-profit entities must submit a grant application by December 1, 2018, in a manner prescribed by the Emergency Management Division.
-The \$500,000 authorized by Proviso 100.21 in Act 264 of 2018 for grants for non-profit entities may be carried forward and used for the same purpose in Fiscal Year 2019-20.
-The Emergency Management Division shall prepare a report listing the name of the grant recipient and the amount received and submit the report to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee by January 15, 2019 2020.
+The \$500,000 authorized by Proviso 100.21 in Act 264 of 2018 for grants for non-profit entities may be carried forward and used for the same purpose in Fiscal Year 2020-21 2021-22.
+The Emergency Management Division shall prepare a report listing the name of the grant recipient and the amount received and submit the report to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee by January 15, 2021 2022.